Overuse Injury Medication

 Medication Summary

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are mainstays in the treatment of overuse injuries.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are mainstays in the conservative treatment of overuse injuries.
 However, considerable evidence has been revealed that true inflammation is rarely a component of these disorders, especially tendinopathies.
 Consequently, the use of simple analgesics has become more prevalent in the treatment of such disorders.

 Muscle relaxants, opiates, corticosteroids, tricyclic antidepressants, and sleep medications have a role in the tailored treatment of individuals with overuse injury.